All Episodes

 I understand everything that you're saying.

-And you know, look, you got to look also at big picture.
+And, you know, look, you got to look also at big picture.

-A hundred days is really nothing.
+100 days is really nothing.

 And what I think the president has done is he's laid the foundation for great success.

-My my prediction is eventually deals will be done and things will settle down and we'll pay less for goods coming into this country and we'll make more money abroad.
+My prediction is eventually deals will be done and things will settle down and we'll pay less for goods coming into this country and we'll make more money abroad.

 That's my prediction.

-What happens in Donald Trump's approval ratings, we go right back up in conjunction with the stock market.
+Happens and by Donald Trump's approval ratings, we go right back up in conjunction with the stock market.

 When he went after Carnegie, J.P.
 Morgan, Rockefeller, he went after the so-called robber barons.

-Teddy Roosevelt came in and he won.
+Teddy Roosevelt came in and he won, but it took him a lot.

 Oh, is it nasty?